aws-samples/aws-dev-hour-backend/README.md

 1. `npm install`

-2. Create your AWS Lambda Layer assets (See note below)

-3. `cdk deploy`
+2. `cdk deploy`

 A 'cdk deploy' will deploy everything that you need into your account

-4. You may now test the backend by uploading an image into your Amazon S3 bucket.
+3. You may now test the backend by uploading an image into your Amazon S3 bucket.

 ## Cleanup